Teyras/MT/text/chapters/420_scaling_analysis.md

 handle arbitrary machine eligibility constraints is relevant to the auto-scaling problem.

-The problem of autoscaling workers with different capabilities is more difficult than when every worker can process any job.
-If a worker gets overloaded because it is the only one that can process some class of jobs, the autoscaler needs to know what exact requirements the jobs have to launch a machine of the correct type and actually improve the situation.
+The problem of auto-scaling workers with different capabilities is more difficult than when every worker can process any job.
+If a worker gets overloaded because it is the only one that can process some class of jobs, the auto-scaler needs to know what exact requirements the jobs have to launch a machine of the correct type and actually improve the situation.
 In the case of ReCodEx, this can be a substantial amount of information in the form of headers (key-value pairs with diverse semantics).

 Interpreting arbitrary headers for efficient auto-scaling appears to be a difficult problem and we failed to find any prior art on this topic.
 This fact